»

 How will I be billed?

-Is there a fee for
+there a fee for switching?

-and or gas service continue as usual?
+my electric and or gas service continue as usual?

 The